Upward planar drawings with two slopes: Fixed embedding

 Suppose we have an upward plane digraph $G$ with $k$ bad edges.
 Since $G$ admits no upward planar 2-slope drawing, it is natural to ask whether $G$ admits an upward planar 1-bend 2-slope drawing.
 In particular, if such a drawing exist, is it enough to bend only the $k$ bad edges?
 Using \cref{clm:plane} we can answer this question affirmatively.

-\begin{corollary} Let $G$ be an upward plane digraph with $n$ vertices, maximum in- and outdegree at most two, and with $k$ bad edges.\\ Then $G$ admits an upward planar 1-bend 2-slope drawing with $k$ bends.
+\begin{corollary} Let $G$ be an upward plane digraph with $n$ vertices, maximum in- and outdegree at most two, and with $k$ bad edges.
+Then $G$ admits an upward planar 1-bend 2-slope drawing with $k$ bends.
 Moreover, without changing the embedding, this is the minimum number of bends that can be achieved. \end{corollary} \begin{proof} Subdivide every bad edge once to obtain a graph $G'$.
 Then apply \cref{clm:plane} to obtain an upward planar 2-slope drawing of $G'$.
 Since a bad edge $e$ of $G$ is neither a sole incoming nor a sole outgoing edge, the two edges obtained from $e$ in $G'$ have different slopes.
 Hence, by turning every subdivision vertex into a bend we get an upward planar 1-bend 2-slope drawing of $G$.

-Since even a single bad edge obstructs a 2-slope representation and since bending a non-bad edge clearly does not help for other bad edges either, it follows that $k$ bends are also necessary. \end{proof}
+Since even a single bad edge obstructs a 2-slope representation and since bending a non-bad edge clearly does not eliminate any other bad edges either, it follows that $k$ bends are also necessary. \end{proof}

 Note that $G$ may admit an upward planar 1-bend 2-slope drawing with less or no bends if the embedding is changed.